-Desktop Gadgets (available in Windows Vista and 7 only) are small add-ons that can display myriad of things - current weather and forecasts, news, CPU and disk usage, network traffic; perform searches via Bing or Google, show your upcoming appointments, etc. In Windows Vista, all Gadgets run in a special program named Windows Sidebar.
+Desktop Gadgets (available in Windows Vista and 7 only) are small add-ons that can display many things - current weather and forecasts, news, CPU and disk usage, network traffic; perform searches via Bing, or Google, show your upcoming appointments, etc. In Windows Vista, all Gadgets run in a special program named Windows Sidebar.

-You can drag Gadgets to any place on screen you like and while any other window can overlap Gadgets, you can still bring all Gadgets temporarily to front and cycle through these by using keyboard shortcut Windows Key+G. In Windows Vista, you can activate Windows Sidebar by pressing Windows Key+Spacebar on keyboard.
+You can drag Gadgets to any place on the screen you like and while any other window can overlap Gadgets, you can still bring all Gadgets temporarily to the front and cycle through these by using the keyboard shortcut Windows Key+G. In Windows Vista, you can activate Windows Sidebar by pressing Windows Key+Spacebar on the keyboard.

 Just like with toolbars in Internet Explorer, there is no point in adding too many Gadgets to Desktop.
-Every Gadget uses CPU and memory resources, so having many of them running might reduce performance.
+Every Gadget uses CPU and memory resources, so having too many of them running can reduce performance.

-You can change Windows Sidebar settings by opening Start menu (press Windows Key on your keyboard once) and typing "sidebar" into Search box.
+You can change Windows Sidebar settings by opening the Start menu (press Windows Key on your keyboard once) and typing "sidebar" into the Search box.

 Click Windows Sidebar Properties.